shivannis/xandr-docs-public/xandr-docs/articles/data-providers/best-practices-for-real-time-data-provider-integrations.md

 ultimately means you will need less servers to achieve the same performance.

-- **Listener and Application:** The listener should be used to listen to requests and the application should be processing the information in the requests; listener and application should be decoupled.
+- **Listener and application:** The listener should be used to listen to requests and the application should be processing the information in the requests; listener and application should be decoupled.
 - **Recommended tech stacks:** The best performance we have seen is with